-Whatever the merits or otherwise of that argument, on a personal level, I rather like the fact that they exist even if I don’t find all of them to my personal taste.
+Whatever the merits or otherwise of that argument, on a personal level, I rather like the fact that they exist even if I don’t love them all.
+They’re still interesting.

 In fact, Thamesdown Borough Council commissioned the pieces that comprise the West Swindon sculpture trail in the period from the early 1980s to the early 1990s.
 Funding came, in part, from the housing developer’s contributions to the Percent-for-Art public realm scheme.
 An important feature of Swindon’s cultural make-up, these sculptures have neither the recognition nor attention and care that they deserve.

-They are tucked away with nothing drawing attention to them.
+They’re tucked away with nothing to draw attention to them.
 One simply chances upon them when walking the many foot/cycle paths around Swindon.
-Looking to the Future being a case in point – installed in 1989 when the area of West Swindon was developing.
+Installed in 1989, when West Swindon was developing, Looking to the Future is a case in point.

 Part of the West Swindon Sculpture walk, Looking to the Future lies between the West Swindon Centre and Ashington House pharmacy.